 Your child's study visit blood tests will be analysed in the site (hospital) laboratories and Oxford University research laboratories.
-Other blood tests to look at the response of your child's body to the vaccine will be done with collaborating laboratories in the UK and in other countries.
-Any samples or data sent to them would not include information that identifies your child.
+Other blood tests to look at the response of your body to the vaccine will be done with collaborating laboratories in the UK and in other countries.
+Any samples or data sent to them would not include information that identifies you.